kelsey-ek/of7azure/GUIDE/Failover.md

     spec:
       accessModes:
       - ReadWriteOnce
-      storageClassName: managed-premium  -> If not set, it is set to default
+      storageClassName: managed-premium  # If you skip the setting, it is set to default
       resources:
         requests:
           storage: 500Gi